 If you choose to enroll, you can only do so after you have been registered as a doctoral candidate.
 Find out from your Welcome Center about which documents you need to submit.

-Your successful admission as a doctoral candidate is a prerequisite for being able to register for your final examination.
-While some universities require early registration for the final exam, you will likely register once the majority of your research is complete.
+At most universities, you will likely register once the majority of your research is complete.
 When you apply for the final exam, you will submit your thesis along with any other documents stipulated by your university.
 You and your supervisor will decide on the best time for you to submit.
 You do not need to be enrolled at the time of the examination.

 Your PhD in Bavaria will provide you with the tools to succeed in your academic career.
 Close supervision and access to a variety of resources will allow you to develop and refine your research.
 You will also gain professional experience and develop your academic profile through special activities such as conferences and teaching.

 When you do a doctorate at a Bavarian university, you will benefit from your supervisor’s support and guidance.
 If you are in a structured program, you will also profit from opportunities to present your research and get feedback at events such as colloquia, seminars, and conferences.
-Depending on your program, you might also need to enroll in additional courses.

 Setting clear goals and expectations is important for any project, but especially for doctoral research projects.
 Structured programs will likely have formal guidelines, a set curriculum, and a suggested timeline for your progress.

 For individual doctoral studies, you might draft a supervision agreement with your supervisor, which includes a research timeline, work responsibilities (including teaching), and any activities such as publishing papers, or participating in research stays abroad.